Internal Medicine Los Angeles Medical Center - Research Track

 The Research Track within the Internal Medicine Categorical Training Program seeks to enhance the practice of evidence-based medicine by developing physicians who have a dedication to research and process improvement.
 A background or strong interest in designing, executing, presenting, and interpreting impactful research is desirable.
 This is a 3-year program integrated into the internal medicine residency without additional years requirement.
 The Track helps residents with interest in pursuing a future in leadership, research, academia, and/or advancing to fellowship.

 The overall program is individualized based on the candidate’s level of experience.
 At the beginning of internship, participants will engage in an interactive curriculum which will familiarize them with research design and relevant epidemiological methods.
 They will be introduced to key leaders and research personnel at KPSC and the school of medicine to help them develop a collaborative mindset.
-Additionally, they will receive instruction and guidance on seeking funding for their research and institutional review board approval.
+Additionally, they will receive instruction and guidance on funding sources for their research and institutional review board approval.
 They will receive one on one teaching and guidance from KPSC researchers and regional research biostatistical personnel.
 With the assistance of dedicated mentors, participants will apply lessons learned in the initial curriculum by implementing and completing all these phases of study planning by the end of their intern year.
 The goal is for them to hatch and lead an independent research project that will be the basis for their research experience and real-world project-based learning throughout the duration of the program.

 In the second year, participants will engage in data collection and analyses using Kaiser Permanente’s vast electronic health records under the guidance of a faculty mentor.
-They will have the opportunity to present preliminary findings at the Kaiser Los Angeles Medical Center’s Resident Research Week, which occurs at the end of the academic year.
-During this year, they will also participate in a longitudinal curriculum that allows participants a deeper understanding in biostatistical methods of their choosing.
+They will have the opportunity to present preliminary findings at the Kaiser Los Angeles Medical Center’s Research Week, which occurs at the end of the academic year.
+During this year, they will also participate in a longitudinal curriculum that allows participants to develop a deeper understanding in research methodology including biostatistical methods.

-In the third year, participants will complete data analysis, prepare a manuscript of their findings for submission to a peer-reviewed journal, and submit an abstract on their research to a national or regional conference.
-The third year curriculum will feature topics related to abstract, manuscript, poster and oral presentations.
+In the third year, participants will complete data analysis, prepare a manuscript of their findings for submission to a peer-reviewed journal, while having submitted abstracts on their research to national or regional conferences.
+The third-year curriculum will feature topics related to abstract, manuscript, poster, and oral presentations.
 Throughout the 3 years, monthly research sessions will be held on the first Thursday of each month.
 These meetings include didactics, project updates, and peer consultations which take place with the track director, faculty, and research track peers.

 Interested candidates may apply to this program through the National Residency Match Program (NRMP).
 If you have any questions or inquiries, please contact program manager at email@example.com or track director at firstname.lastname@example.org.